 A mediation service could be quicker and cheaper than making someone bankrupt.

 The demand must be served by a sheriff officer.
-You can find more information about sheriff officers on the Society of Messenger-at-Arms and Sheriff Officers website.

 Challenging a statutory demand

 If the debtor denies a debt, contact a solicitor before you take any action.

 Ask a court to make someone bankrupt